lusend/website/src/pages/faculty/proposal/international.md

 ![Filler Header Image](https://liberty-sa.terradotta.com/_customtags/ct_Image.cfm?Image_ID=35653){.header}

-As faculty, your involvement is integral in equipping Liberty students to be fully prepared to meet their futures in a globalizing marketplace.
-LU Send works with you to create cross-cultural opportunities that contribute to your students’ development as lifelong learners and Champions for Christ, wherever their journey takes them.
+As faculty, your involvement is integral in equipping Liberty students to be fully prepared to meet their futures in a global marketplace.
+LU Send works with you to create cross-cultural opportunities that contribute to your student’s development as lifelong learners and Champions for Christ, wherever their journey takes them.

 <div class="text-center">